Proudly serving Minnesota and Wisconsin - including Duluth, Minneapolis, Eau Claire and nearby

 Once the problem is identified, a customized solution can be proposed to repair the damage and address the cause of the issue.

-At Foundation Supportworks Solutions, we have the tools and training available to fix foundations and slabs that are experience problems with upheaval.
+At DBS Residential Solutions, we have the tools and training available to fix foundations and slabs that are experience problems with upheaval.

 We offer foundation and slab heave repair quotes to all within our Minnesota and Wisconsin service area.
 If you would like to schedule an free, no-obligation appointment with one of our foundation specialists, call or e-mail us today!

-We proudly serve Duluth, Saint Paul, Minneapolis, surrounding areas such as Eau Claire, Saint Cloud, Superior, Chippewa Falls, Brainerd, Marshfield, Menomonie, and nearby.
+We proudly serve Marshfield, Menomonie, Forest Lake, surrounding areas such as Saint Cloud, Chippewa Falls, Brainerd, Marshfield, Menomonie, and nearby.